BrunoMazzo/Danger-Slather/README.md

 # Danger-slather

-A Danger plugin that show code coverage of a Xcode project and file by file.
+A [Danger](http://danger.systems/) plugin that show code coverage of a Xcode project and file by file using [Slather](https://github.com/SlatherOrg/slather).
 Add warnings or fail the build if a minimum coverage are not achieved.
-It uses Slather Framework for calculate coverage, so it's required to configurate the slather object before using it.
+It uses Slather Framework for calculate coverage, so it's required to configure the slather object before using it.

 ## How does it look?
 <table>